-3. Paste assembled head on the bottom of the oval under number 3
+3. Paste assembled head on the bottom of the oval under number 3 and 4.

 4. Have the children paste the legs in numerical order from one to four using the small picture as a guide.

 Activity 3: Alphabet Printable Activities > Letter F Frog or Letter T Toad

 Activity 4: Science & Social Studies: Learning about Frogs and Toads

 Read a book or online story